Adarshsingh7/food-court/README.md

 ### Additional Feature:
 - 📧 **Mailing System**: Send order confirmations and status updates directly to users via email.
+- 📱 **Responsive Design**: Access the app from any device, including mobile phones and tablets.
+- ⏪ **Real Time Notifications**: Get instant notiofication to the any booking to the admin in real time
 ---

 ## 📂 Project Setup